vkelson-test1/assignment-1/README.md

-# assignment-template
+# Assignment 1
-Assignment template for Github Classroom
+Write a Python function that receives a single integer argument and returns its square.